vacerde/vacerde/README.md

 ### 💻 Projects
 - <a href = "https://vacer.de">Vacer.de</a> a minecraft network.
 Position: Owner + Development Mangagement
 - <a href = "https://owd.vacer.de">OWD</a> an online tool to create your own website.
-Kinde like codepen.
+Kinda like codepen.
 - <a href = "https://hawk-dev.net">Hawk</a> a game server management tool, build from the ground up.

 ### 💡 Goals for 2025